Efficient LLM Moderation with Multi-Layer Latent Prototypes

-where $N$ is the number of examples used to estimate the covariance matrix, $I_d$ is the identity matrix, and $\widehat{\Sigma}$ is the empirical covariance matrix.
-We denote covariance matrices for each class $c$ as $\Sigma_c$.

-\paragraph{Classification with Mahalanobis Distance.} Given class distributions characterized by $(\mu_c, \Sigma_c)$, we can perform Bayesian classification through Gaussian Discriminant Analysis (GDA).
-When using uniform apriori, the probability that an example $x\in\mathbb{R}^d$ belongs to class $c$ is given by:
+With the choice of Mahalanobis distance, NMC can be altered to estimate class probabilities via Gaussian Discriminant Analysis~(GDA), where the probability that an input $x$ with latent representation $h = g(x)$ belongs to class $c$ is:

-The above equation demonstrates that classification under GDA is equivalent to selecting the class whose mean is closest to the example $x$ in terms of the Mahalanobis distance:

-\paragraph{Hierarchical prototypes.} Safe and unsafe classes might span across diverse types of risk categories, and using multiple prototypes for a single class can provide us with a way to better model their distributions.
-In safety assessment, we can split harmful and safe examples into subgroups and construct a prototype for each subgroup.
-This enables fine-grained moderation and can improve classification accuracy.
-For each class $c$, we can then define $K_c \in \mathbb{N}$ subgroups, compute a prototype for each subgroup, and calculate the probability of the main classes as follows:

-In practice, the subgroups can be derived from the dataset annotations or obtained through clustering analysis in cases where such annotations are not available.